-If there is a string in the 'deprecation' field of a pref in \DEFAULTS, a warning is raised printing the string.
+If there is a string in the 'deprecation' field of a pref in DEFAULTS, a warning is raised printing the string.

-29.4 Registry
+28.4 Registry

-logger_registry_get(caplog) test_get_one(base_class, class_name) Get one autopilot object with a specified base class and class name using a string, an enum in autopi- lot.utils.registry.REGISTRIES, or an object itself test_get_all(base_class) Test that calling get with no class_name argument re- turns all the objects for that registry test_get_subtree(logger_registry_get, caplog) Test that calling get with a child of a top-level object (eg GPIO rather than Hardware) gets all its children, (using GPIO as the test case) test_get_hardware() use the autopilot.utils.registry. get_hardware() alias test_get_task() use the autopilot.utils.registry.get_task() alias test_get_equivalence() Test that the same object is gotten regardless of method of specifying base_class test_except_on_failure() Ensure a exceptions are raised for nonsense logger\registry\get(caplog)
+Get one autopilot object with a specified base class

+and class name using a string, an enum in autopilot.utils.registry.REGISTRIES, or an object itself

+Test that calling get with no class_name argument returns all the objects for that registry

+Test that calling get with a child of a top-level object (eg

+GPIO rather than Hardware) gets all its children, (using

+GPIO as the test case)

+use the autopilot.utils.registry.

+get_hardware() alias

+use the autopilot.utils.registry.get_task()

+alias

+Test that the same object is gotten regardless of method

+of specifying base_class

+Ensure a exceptions are raised for nonsense

+logger_registry_get(caplog)